makaryb/opsdroid/docs/connectors/icq.md

 ## Usage

-You can add this connector to:
+You can add your bot and this connector to:

 - Direct Messages
 - Groups
 - Channels

 If you want opsdroid to work on your group or channel, you should allow bot to join chats.
-You can fo it with metabot.
+You can do it with metabot: in `metabot` help menu select `(Dis)Allow bot to join chats`.
 Then you should add it by opening your channel/group details and select the _Add Members_ button, then search for your bot username and add it.
-It's a good idea to add the bot as admin, because in some cases where you have privacy active, opsdroid won't be able to read user's names.
+It's a good idea to add the bot as admin or at least allow bot to write.
+You can do it in your channel/group details in `Subscribers`/`Members`.

 ## Whitelisting users